-Definition of Offensive Rebound Percentage Calculator:
+Definition of Offensive Rebound Percentage (ORB%):

 Offensive Rebound Percentage (ORB%) is an advanced statistic in basketball that estimates the percentage of available offensive rebounds a player grabbed while they were on the floor.